The tripartite model of attitude, also known as the ABC model, breaks attitudes down to their three components.

 The Structure of Attitude

-Attitude is structured into the three components: affect, behavior and cognition.
+Attitude is structured into three components: affect, behavior, and cognition.

 In this model, we consider there to be an “attitude object” that our attitudes and behaviors are directed at.

 The affective component of attitude refers to how we feel about something.
 It’s often our initial reaction and might be positive or negative, such as a fear-based reaction or an excitement-based reaction.

 It’s important to separate affect from cognition, where affect is what we feel and cognition is what we think.